andrei-sharykau/trello-it-service/README.md

 # TRELLO NOTIFICATION
 Script for checking new cards in Trello and sending a notification to Telegram.

 * trello-notification.py - executable script
+* client.py - your settings
 * requirements.txt - modules used python
 * Dockerfile - docker image build file